 By doing so you will get to take in views of the Brooklyn Bridge with the downtown Manhattan skyline out in the background, and (hopefully) a nice colorful sky to complete the view.

 There are a few spots to choose from that are north of the Brooklyn Bridge within the park.
-One of my favorite locations is called Pebble Beach (what I pinpointed on the map above).
+One of my favorite Brooklyn Bridge views is from a place called Pebble Beach (what I pinpointed on the map above).

 From the beach you will get that perfect Brooklyn Bridge view with downtown Manhattan in the background and with Jane’s Carousel in the foreground.
 There is also a very large multi leveled seating area here making it a perfect spot to sit down and enjoy the view.